SEB-Core/mongoose-recipes/README.md

 }
 ```

-At the bottom of our file, add the function to the export...
+At the bottom of your file, add the function to the export...

 ```js
 module.exports = {